-BUT there are tons of resources out there including step-by-step tutorials for anything you’d need to do to build your site with WordPress (*cough* shameless channel plug *cough* how to make a website from scratch with WordPress *cough*).
+BUT there are tons of resources out there including step-by-step tutorials for anything you’d need to do to build your site with WordPress (*cough* like this website*cough*).

 With all the helpful resources out there, WordPress really isn’t that daunting but we’re gonna call this round for Wix because their whole system is geared towards beginners.